spiffe/spiffe/standards/SPIFFE_Broker_API.md

     int32 pid = 1;
 }

-// The JWTSVIDRequest message conveys parameters for requesting JWT-SVIDs. message JWTSVIDRequest {
+// The FetchJWTSVIDRequest message conveys parameters for requesting JWT-SVIDs. message FetchJWTSVIDRequest {
     // Required.
 One or more references identifying the workload.
 All references
     // MUST resolve to the same workload. repeated WorkloadReference references = 1;